makane47/Busard/README.md

 - [`config.global.yaml`](./Busard.Watcher/config.global.yaml) — all the configuration needed, except the secrets : SQL Server connection passwords et Telegram token for instance.
 - [`config.secret.yaml`](./Busard.Watcher/config.secret.yaml) — the secrets.
 Useful for handling secrets in Kubernetes.

+### SQL Server configuration

+You need to add a login for Busard, example is given here : [01.logins-and-permissions.sql](SqlServer.Scripts/01.logins-and-permissions.sql).

+You need to create the issues extended event session, look at [02.xevent.sql](SqlServer.Scripts/02.xevent.sql)